Dar Es Salaam Delights: A Coastal Weekend Escape

 Best Seasons

-June to October (dry season) or December to February
+June to October (dry season) and January to February (hot, dry period)

 Ideal For

-First-time visitors to Tanzania, Culture and history enthusiasts, Beach lovers, Art collectors, Weekend travelers
+First-time visitors to Tanzania, Culture and history ensoiasts, Beach lovers seeking a city-coast mix, Solo travelers and couples

 Day-by-Day Itinerary